Leadership

 Mukesh K. Jain, MD

-Dean of Medicine and Biological Sciences
+Dean of Medicine and Biological Sciences, Senior Vice President of Health Affairs

 Mukesh K. Jain, MD, is the eighth dean of medicine and biological sciences at Brown University and the Frank L. Day Professor of Biology.
 His tenure as dean began March 1, 2022.